Ech0oo/GPTest1/README.md

 # GPTest1
-The application return a noun consisted of an adjective and a noun
+The application return a noun consisted of an adjective and a noun.